Considering ultrafast broadband?

 (NB: Don’t count on a mobile phone service being available in your area if there is a major event that causes a power blackout.
 In the part of Auckland where I live which lost power after the fire at a substation in 2015, the local cellular phone network transmitters also lost power, so the only people in our street who had a functional phone were people who had corded landline phones, which do not require electricity to work.)

-If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a cordless phone.
+If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a cordless phone (or possibly an expensive corded VOIP phone).

-If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have to keep the wireless system on at all times that you want to have a landline phone available.
+If the existing copper phone line and phone jacks inside your home are removed or disconnected and you have a cordless phone, you may have to keep the wireless system on at all times that you want to have a landline phone available.

 Are there solutions?